meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 > *"Those of us who have contributed to the new science of cybernetics thus stand in a moral position which is, to say the least, not very comfortable.
 We have contributed to the initiation of a new science which, as I have said, embraces technical developments with great possibilities for good and for evil.
 We can only hand it over into the world that exists about us, and this is the world of Belsen and Hiroshima.
 We do not even have the choice of suppressing these new technical developments.
 They belong to the age, and the most any of us can do by suppression is to put the development of the subject into the hands of the most irresponsible and most venal of our engineers.
 The best we can do is to see that a large public understands the trend and the bearing of the present work, and to confine our personal efforts to those fields, such as physiology and psychology, most remote from war and exploitation.
 As we have seen, there are those who hope that the good of a better understanding of man and society which is offered by this new field of work may anticipate and outweigh the incidental contribution we are making to the concentration of power (which is always concentrated, by its very conditions of existence, in the hands of the most unscrupulous).
 I write in 1947, and I am compelled to say that it is a very slight hope."*

-Today, this moral dilemma is starkly visible.
-The postwar debate over convenience versus abuse has morphed into the contemporary crisis of AI alignment and the existential risk posed by uncontrollable optimizing intelligence.
+This moral dilemma is starkly visible today; the postwar debate over convenience versus abuse has morphed into the contemporary crisis of AI alignment and the existential risk posed by uncontrollable optimizing intelligence.
 We are grappling with the potential of a "singularity"—a final, inscrutable, apocalyptic teleology—that confirms Wiener’s worst fear: technical inevitability superseding human control.

-His sequel, *The Human Use of Human Beings*, laid things out plainly.
-His core concern was that a society governed by feedback becomes a society without purpose; such a society privileges stability over meaning.
-Human beings, when embedded as components in a feedback system, risk losing **interiority**, **agency**, and **unpredictability**—the very things we might imagine we prize most about our condition.
-As he noted,
+He laid his views out plainly in a sequel volume, *The Human Use of Human Beings*.
+A society governed by feedback becomes a society without purpose-stability is privileged over meaning.
+Human beings, when embedded as components in a feedback system, risk losing **interiority**, **agency**, and **unpredictability**—the very things we might imagine we prize most about our condition:

 > *"Any use of a human being in which less is demanded of him and less is attributed to him than his full status is a degradation and a waste."*

-The immediacy of this concern has always been primal, whether realized in the plantation, the workhouse, or the assembly line.
-Today, under **Platform Labor**, **Gig Work**, and **Out Sourcing**, humans are still treated as fungible inputs by systems of control — reduced to modular, interchangeable, constantly tracked components in an optimized logistical system.
+This concern has always been primal, whether realized in the plantation, the workhouse, or the assembly line.
+Today, under the guise of platform labor, gig work, performance metrics, and out sourcing, humans are treated as fungible inputs by systems of control — reduced to modular, interchangeable, constantly tracked components in an optimized logistical system.

-For Wiener, entropy is the enemy.
+For Wiener, entropy is the enemy; he calls on Gibbs to remind us that the forces eroding order in machines and minds are the same thermodynamic forces that drive the universe toward disorder:

 > *"In control and communication we are always fighting nature's tendency to degrade the organized and to destroy the meaningful; the tendency, as Gibbs has shown us, for entropy to increase."*

-To survive this entropy, one must process data.
+To resist this drift, a system must process data.

 > *"To live effectively is to live with adequate information.
 Thus, communication and control belong to the essence of man's inner life, even as they belong to his life in society."*

-Wiener explicitly treats messages and patterns as the fundamental objects of study, blurring the line between human action and machine output—information replaces intention and behavior becomes signal.
+Wiener therefore treats messages and patterns as the fundamental objects of study, blurring the line between human action and machine output—information replaces intention and, behavior becomes signal.

 > *"We are not stuff that abides, but patterns that perpetuate themselves.
 A pattern is a message, and may be transmitted as a message."*

-Today Large Language Models (LLMs)—machines that generate seamless "messages" (text, code, images) without human intent, demonstrate the technical equivalence of pattern and message over meaning, and their use in attention seeking, buffer filling, and endless scrolling has earned the exploitation of such systems the moniker of "hallucination" at best, and "slop" in the mean.
+Today Large Language Models (LLMs)—machines that can be used to generate seamless "messages" in the form of text, code, images, and video without human intent- demonstrate the technical equivalence of pattern and message over meaning.
+Their use in attention-seeking, buffer-filling, and endless scrolling has earned their output the moniker of "hallucination" at best, and "slop" in the main.

-Consequently, social order becomes a regulatory process.
+In a system bound by continuous streams of messages, social order becomes a regulatory process.

 > *"Society can only be understood through a study of the messages and the communication facilities which belong to it; and that in the future development of these messages and communication facilities, messages between man and machines, between machines and man, and between machine and machine, are destined to play an ever-increasing part."*

-At the heart of this process is the feedback loop.
+At the heart of this process is the feedback loop:

 > *"This control of a machine on the basis of its actual performance rather than its expected performance is known as feedback...
 It is the function of these mechanisms to control the mechanical tendency toward disorganization..."*

-The mechanism quickly takes a dark turn, replacing truth with fiat.
+The mechanism quickly takes a dark turn, replacing truth with fiat:

 > *"When I control the actions of another person, I communicate a message to him, and although this message is in the imperative mood, the technique of communication does not differ from that of a message of fact."*

-Yet, the individual *"organism is opposed to chaos, to disintegration, to death, as message is to noise."* Consequently, communication of command may be accepted by the organism.
+Yet, the individual

+> *"organism is opposed to chaos, to disintegration, to death, as message is to noise."*

+Consequently, communication of command may be accepted by the organism:

 > *"Just as entropy is a measure of disorganization, the information carried by a set of messages is a measure of organization.
 In fact, it is possible to interpret the information carried by a message as essentially the negative of its entropy..."*

 Thus, *homo cybernetica* may come to participate automatically in such a system.

-Yet, the system's own success is self-defeating.
+The system's own success, however, is self-defeating.
 When LLMs and attention-seeking content flood the channels, the resulting "hallucination" or "slop" degrades the signal.
 This is a form of engineered entropy: the system's adjustments, meant to maintain stability, ironically push the network toward an "unconsidered mean"—a statistical average that eliminates true novelty—exhibiting an ergodic drive toward meaninglessness.

 Wiener's warnings are fundamental: what begins as engineering often ends at governance.
 And to his pessimistic moral conclusions and gesture towards a passive resistance that he himself stood fast to throughout his life—refusing military funding or any ethical compromise—he left us an unenviable dilemma.
 His creation of a system that can enact perpetual homeostasis inevitably strips us of any metaphysical orientation or ontological satisfaction of primary qualities as we may aspire to, such as joy or meaning.
 Cybernetic design excels at preventing error, but cannot articulate why anything should be done in the first place.
 Cybernetic systems have goals (teleology in a technical sense), but not ends (*telos* in a human sense).